 A Trust arises where assets are held by individuals (Trustees) for the benefit of others (Beneficiaries).
 A Trust can be a useful device in defining and protecting the interests of beneficiaries who may have different financial requirements or need protecting from themselves.
 They can provide tax and other advantages.
-But there are strict rules which apply and expert knowledge is required to comply with the requirements of the law and, above all, to ensure that a Trust is only employed where it is likely to be beneficial.
+But there are strict rules which apply and expert knowledge is required to comply with the requirements of the law and, above all, to ensure that a Trust is only employed where it is likely to be beneficial and to avoid unintended consequences.
+Most Trusts now need to register details of the Trustees and main Beneficiaries.

-We can discuss with you the options for tax planning through lifetime giving to a Trust or by incorporating a Trust into your Will.
+There are many different reasons for setting up a Trust and whether this is for tax planning or something else, we can discuss with you the options available through lifetime giving to a Trust or by incorporating a Trust within your Will.

 If you believe that setting up a Trust may help you to organise your affairs in the way that you wish, please do not hesitate to contact us for an early meeting.
 We will be happy to discuss the options available to you and their likely cost.